ProgrammingWarmups/www.warmups.dev/warmups/warmup2.md

 - Each function should have its own distinct purpose:
     - The `mean` function computes the arithmetic mean of `numbers`
     - The `display` function creates a textual representation of `numbers`
-    - Both functions have the same type of input, a `List` called `numbers`
+    - Both functions have the same type of input, a list called `numbers`
 - The `return` statement in a user-defined function creates its output
 - Complete the task near each `TODO` marker and remove the `TODO` when finished
 - Questions or comments about this warmup? <a href = "https://github.com/gkapfham/www.warmups.dev/discussions">Join the discussion!</a>